RESEARCHING PROFESSIONAL PRACTICE IN EDUCATION, BUSINESS AND BEHAVIORAL SCIENCES

 Why do I need to pay to present with CSI?

 No one pays to present with CSI.
 The Center for Scholastic Inquiry hosts research conferences which provide continuing education and meaningful professional development to our attendees.
 There is, of course, a fee for conference registration.
 As part of that registration fee, among many other benefits, CSI makes a time slot available for you to present one paper/presentation in a conference breakout session.
-For a full list of what a conference registration fee includes, please click here
+For a full list of what a conference registration fee includes, please click here.

 Why do I have to pay before I know if my paper is accepted for presentation?